 - In the Access Key Import window, specify a Database Access Key to import:

-- If the administrator sent you the key as a .reg file, click Load from File, browse to the .reg key file, and click Open.
+- To import a .reg file, click Load from File, browse to the .reg key file, and click Open.

-- If the administrator sent you the key as an encoded string of characters, paste the previously copied string to the Access Key Content field.
+- To import an encoded string of characters, paste the previously copied string to the Access Key Content field.

 - Access Key Content - the Database Access Key encoded content.

 - Load from File - loads the key as a .reg file.

 - Access Key Details - the key details:

 - Authentication - the authentication that the Database Account uses;

 - Login - the login name of the Database Account (the SQL Server login used to connect to the database);

 - SQL Server - the name of the SQL Server hosting the database;